-For the record ‘53×47’ is 2491, and light works whenever you flip a switch, or else when you tousle your kid’s hair and he smiles upon hearing ‘I love you’ said back.
+For the record ‘53×47’ is 2491, and light works whenever you flip a switch, else when you tousle your kid’s hair and he smiles upon hearing ‘I love you’ said back.

 This is how you fly.

 Earlier in the day, Jenn dredged a kelp holdfast from the surf, a root-like anchor unleashed from its undersea hold.
 She cut loose the stipe and brought back the root as trophy, depositing it on the sand.
-The kids and I parsed through it–other kids from the neighboring beach blanket, too–breaking the amber tendrils and occasionally unearthing sinuous arms of recessed creatures, hidden deep in the cellulose labyrinths.
+The kids and I parsed through it–other kids from the neighboring beach blanket, too–breaking the amber tendrils and occasionally unearthing sinuous arms of recessed creatures hidden deep in the root.
 Sea urchins, brittle stars, evacuated worm tubes, stalk-eyed shrimp.
-There was foreign alga intertwined with the kelp roots, feathery, and there were occasional crab pincers a sixteenth of an inch long deep deep in the mass.
+There was foreign alga intertwined with the kelp roots, feathery, and occasional crab pincers a sixteenth of an inch long deep deep in the mass.
 We made a grave of broken kelp parts and saved all the living things inside a plastic bucket.

 I showed Cayden a transparent crab on my thumbnail.
 There are things alive this small.